 - Seek nourishment in time alone

-- Embrace inconvenience
+- Embrace friction, embrace inconvenience

-- Forget the important
+- Forget the unimportant and remember the valuable

 - Ground yourself and find your bearings